bournecreative/CSVParser/README.md

 Status of tasks to work through

+- [ ] Implement new design
+- [ ] Parse out the returned JSON into a table that looks good
+- [ ] Improve ui state when dragging items into drop target
+- [ ] Create a skeleton overlay for the content section while processing CSV
+- [ ] Improve iconography for error messages and chart
+- [ ] Add loading symbol to button to show processing for large csv files
+- [ ] Show progress bar for csv processing
+- [x] Design a better looking layout that will work better for mobile
 - [x] endpoint to serve html page with a form that will allow a user to select CSV files and submit the target file
 - [x] upload endpoint to capture CSV request
 - [x] parse CSV buffer into CSV file and save to server